LG GRAM 17 (17Z90N) Review

 At first glance, the LG Gram 17 doesn’t look like much.
 This laptop lacks the exceptional features you have on the likes of Dell’s XPS 15 and the HP Envy 13 – instead, you have a simple dark gray design with the word “gram” inscribed on the top.
 It lacks color, and we can easily call it unattractive, the same way we do with the Apple MacBook 15.

-This is one of those few laptops that you’ll want to throw into your backpack or a tote bag in case you need to get productive while travelling or you want to work on the go.
-The lightweight profile is as a result of a carbon nanotube-reinforced magnesium alloy, that makes it as rugged as the MacBook Pro.
-LG claims it to be shockproof, dust-proof, resistant to low pressure and able to withstand extreme environmental temperatures.
+This is one of those few laptops that you’ll want to throw into your backpack or a tote bag in case you need to get productive while traveling or you want to work on the go.
+The lightweight profile is a result of a carbon nanotube-reinforced magnesium alloy, that makes it as rugged as the MacBook Pro.
+LG claims the 17laptop to be shockproof, dust-proof, resistant to low pressure, and able to withstand extreme environmental temperatures.
 We weren’t able to prove how strong, but it feels sturdy enough that competing units out there.

-The screen is incredibly bright, delivers high quality pictures with 359 nits of brightness, a 1600p resolution and cover over 90% color gamut.
-With this screen, whatever you’ll be doing on this laptop will be in perfect comfort – whether you’ll be streaming movies and shows or finishing on workplace tasks – you’ll be doing all that on a display that’s completely stunning.
+The screen is incredibly bright, delivers high-quality pictures with 359 nits of brightness, a 1600p resolution, and covers over 90% color gamut.
+With this screen, whatever you’ll be doing on this laptop will be in perfect comfort – whether you’ll be streaming movies and shows or finishing workplace tasks – you’ll be doing all that on a display that’s completely stunning.